 Montee Ball is second on the NCAA all-time touchdowns list (and the first RB on the list) with 83 career touchdowns.

 Wisconsin still boasts the best running back tandem in NCAA history, with James White and Melvin Gordon combining for a single season FBS record of 3,053 yards, with each running for 1,400 yards a piece.
+And while Madison, Wis., doesn't have its own pro football team to cheer for, a plethora of NFL talent has come through Camp Randall like Brian Calhoun, Corey Clement and John Clay, to name few former stars.

 The Big Ten award for the season's best running back is called the Ameche-Dayne Running Back of the Year Award.
 Named for two Heisman-winning Badgers, Ron Dayne, who won in 1999, and Alan Ameche.
-Nicknamed the Iron Horse, Ameche was Wisconsin's first Heisman Trophy winner back in 1954, rushing for 3,345 yards as the then NCAA all-time leading rusher.
+Nicknamed the Iron Horse, Ameche was Wisconsin's first Heisman Trophy winner back in 1954, rushing for 3,345 yards as the then-NCAA all-time leading rusher.
 He would go on to be the third overall pick of the Baltimore Colts in the NFL draft and win NFL Rookie of the Year.

-The Wisconsin Badgers Running Back Machine Never Breaks
+The Wisconsin Badgers Running Backs of Today

 Wisconsin is still cranking out those running backs more than 60 years after Alan Ameche first ran into the endzone in Camp Randall Stadium.
 In a year where former Badger Jonathan Taylor was dominating on the ground in the NFL, then-freshman Braelon Allen out of Fond du Lac High School, at just 17, put up 1,268 yards with 12 touchdowns for the Badgers and was third in the nation in yards per carry with 6.82.
 Along the way, Allen did what a lot of Wisconsin running backs like to do: carve his name into the record books.
 Braelon Allen surpassed 100 yards in seven straight games last season, making him the first freshman running back in Wisconsin history to do that.